kylelemons/gousb/README.md

 This package will still receive bugfixes for reported issues, but it will no longer be expanded with new functionality.

-Note that the [https://github.com/google/gousb](new package) is not a drop-in replacement, as some elements of the API have changed.
+Note that the [new package](https://github.com/google/gousb) is not a drop-in replacement, as some elements of the API have changed.
 The most important changes:

 * device configurations and interfaces now need to be explicitly claimed before